 Average IT budgets vary from year to year and are affected by things like industry, company size, and overall revenue.
-We can see this in budget percentage statistics for 2019:
+We can see how average budgets have changed over the years:

 Source: Computer Economics IT Spending and Staffing Benchmarks study 2020/2021

 Both IT budgets and revenue have grown for many companies, with revenue outpacing IT spending.
 This makes the average percentage smaller than our previous 5.2% even though overall IT spend has increased (which is good news all around!)

 IT spending changes by industry

 Nearly all industries are increasing IT budgets.
 However, some industries are putting a larger focus on technology than others.
-Computer Economics’ study shows how different industries are increasing their IT spend for 2019 and 2020:
+Computer Economics’ study shows how different industries changed their IT spend in 2020:

 Effective IT spend is more important than the number

 It’s important to keep in mind that the companies, a list of which you can find at itrate.co, that invest the most in IT aren’t necessarily the best performers.
 On average, the most successful small and medium companies are more frugal when it comes to IT spending (as long as they do it judiciously).

 Regardless of the amount of spending, if investments aren’t made and used wisely, it will be reflected in that company’s returns and productivity.